Alexandria Kautzman: 2022

 She took part in the World Cups in Tashkent - where she placed ninth in the all-around, 11th with hoop, seventh with ball, 16th with clubs and eighth with ribbon - and Pesaro - placing 17th in the all-around, 21st with hoop, 11th with ball, 17th with clubs and ninth with ribbon.

 2023

 Kautzman competed in the World Cups in Sofia - 25th in the All-Around, 34th with hoop, 26th with ball, 16th with clubs and 29th with ribbon - and Tashkent - 13th in the all-around, 11th with hoop, eighth with ball, 18th with clubs and 15th with ribbon.
 In April at the Thiais Grand Prix in France, Kautzman won bronze with clubs, behind silver medalist Fanni Pigniczki, and was fifth all-around.
 In June she competed at the Pan American Championships in Guadalajara, winning team silver, clubs silver, bronze with ball, and taking 4th all-around.

 2024

 She competed at the Pan American Championships in Guatemala City and won silver medal in team competition alongside Jaelyn Chin, Megan Chu and Rin Keys.

 Personal life

-Kautzman's favorite apparatus is hoop.
-Her younger sister Mischa is also a gymnast.
-In her free time her hobbies are drawing, shopping, and reading mysteries.
+Kautzman currently attends Northwestern University as an Economics and International Relations Major.
+Her favorite apparatus is all of them.
+Her younger sister Mischa was also a gymnast.
+In her free time her hobbies are drawing, shopping, and hanging out with her friend Julia Wolfson :).